top of page

 Even though water utilities must meet the Australian Drinking Water Guidelines (ADWG), many of these emerging contaminants are not fully addressed by standard treatment processes.
 PFAS and microplastics, in particular, are challenging because:

-Some chemicals, like Chlorine and fluoride, are actually added to the "clean" water by bodies.
+• Some chemicals, like chlorine and fluoride, are actually added to the "clean" water by authorities.

 A high-quality home water filtration system can add an extra layer of protection by reducing these contaminants before they reach your glass.